m4r35n357/ODE-Playground/README.md

 ./build

 The built programs are all called tsm-<NAME>... .
 Each source file should contain an example invocation near the top.
+To see them all:

+grep Example *.c

 There is also a (single precision) roughly equivalent Python 3 version of the solver with built-in models which has no external dependencies.
 There are also some plotting and graphing utilities written in Python 3 which need: